sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>A moment's insight is sometimes worth a life's experience.</h3 quote>
+<h3 quote align='center'>To establish ourselves in the world, we have to do all we can to appear established.</h3 quote>

 ---